janko/rodauth-omniauth/README.md

 end
 ```

-When the account is closed, its external identities are automatically cleared from the database.
+When the account is closed, its external identities are automatically deleted from the database.

 ### Identity data